-As an Account Manager, at a marketing agency focused on delivering results, one of the first questions I ask potential clients is "have you got buyer personas?".
+As an Account Manager, at a Digital Marketing Agency focused on delivering results (and as a HubSpot Platinum Solutions Partner practising the Inbound Methodology), one of the first questions I ask potential clients is "have you got buyer personas?".

 More often than not the answer is yes, but still, I’m left worried.
-The reason for this is that most businesses do not have a truly accurate representation of who their buyer is because they've asked buyer persona survey questions that are wholly irrelevant.
+The reason for this is that most businesses do not have a truly accurate representation of who their actual buyer is.

 I have seen companies spend thousands of pounds to have someone come into their office, sit them around a table and ask them questions like "what does your buyer like doing on a Sunday afternoon?".
 The problem with this method is you only learn what a company's ideal customer is, not what their actual customer is.